PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 IF there are several taxes rules with the same name THEN the ID of the tax rule is displayed before its name.

-* **Tax** - Label - Tax %ISO_code%: %tax_value% % - Displays the country ISO code of the shop's country and the tax corresponding shop's country and the tax rule selected.
+* **Tax** - Label - Tax %ISO_code_country%: %tax_value% % - Displays the country ISO code of the shop's country and the tax corresponding shop's country and the tax rule selected.

 IF the tax rule has not a tax for the shop's country THEN it displays on the Tax label 0% next to the country ISO code.

-IF the shop's country has states configured with different tax per states THEN it displays the tax of the first state configured.
+IF the shop's country has states configured with different tax per states THEN it displays the tax of the first state configured and it displays the label: Tax %_country_country%-%ISO_code_State%

 IF the tax is disabled in BO > International > Taxes page THEN it displays "Tax feature is disabled, it will not affect price tax included." (final wording to define)